autonomys/autonomys_gitbook/autonomys-solutions/auto-sdk/letsid.ai.md

 ## Introduction

-LetsID.ai is a free service provided by Autonomys Labs that allows users to easily create and manage an Auto ID by connecting an existing OIDC compatible account with a verified identity, without having to manage a blockchain wallet or purchase Auto Coin.
+LetsID.ai is a free service provided by Autonomys Labs that allows users to easily create and manage an Auto ID by connecting an existing OIDC compatible account with a verified identity, without having to manage a blockchain wallet or purchase AI3.

 ## Inspired by Let’s Encrypt